-There’s another way to set up your account in order to receive online faxes.
-For this you’ll have to use your online dashboard, the area where you control your email fax account.
+There’s another way to set up your account to receive online faxes on Gmail.
+For this, you’ll have to use your online dashboard, the area where you control your email fax account.
 Exact steps vary from service to service, but you have to look for the Settings tab.

 Let’s take as an example RingCentral Fax.
 In their Settings area, under the Notifications tab, you’ll find the Email field, where you enter the email address in charge of receiving faxes.
 By default, you have the “Include attachment with email” activated, which means the fax contents will be attached as a PDF file.

-There are also additional options when it comes to receiving online fax.
+There are also additional options when it comes to receiving an online fax.
 Note, for instance, that you can opt to receive SMS notifications and email notifications at the same time, which is perfect if you are always on the go.